 Sparsha Trust works for the holistic development of marginalised and vulnerable children.
-The ongoing programmes address non-formal education, formal Read moreschool enrolment of working and street children, parental awareness regarding issues of child labour, the importance of formal education and night shelters for urban homeless in the city of Bangalore.
+Its ongoing programmes address non-formal education, formal Read moreschool enrolment of working and street children, parental awareness regarding issues of child labour, the importance of formal education and night shelters for urban homeless in the city of Bangalore.
 Additionally, it has structured programs namely Shikshana Mitra, Makkala Mitra and Chinnara Thangudhama under which safe platforms have been constructed for vulnerable children which include dropouts, street children, rag pickers, orphans, abandoned and working children with special needs to provide basic necessities which include education, food, shelter and health services.
 It further conducts capacity building and training for lower primary and higher primary school teachers in the area of formal education.
 Also, the trust addresses ways and means to promote child rights with a special focus on the Right to Education.

 Children are exposed to various threats in everyday life like abuse and sexual violence, especially those children who are poor and neglected.
 With nowhere to go these children are forced to spend their life on the streets in the midst of insecurity.